TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 1/Jeremiah 1.13.md

 ---

-And the word of Jehovah came unto me the second time, saying, What seest thou?
-And I said, I see a boiling caldron; and the face thereof is from the north.
+The word of Yahweh came to me the second time, saying, "What do you see?"
+I said, "I see a boiling caldron; and it is tipping away from the north."